EricssonResearch/scream/README.md

 This project includes an implementation of SCReAM, a mobile optimised congestion control algorithm for realtime interactive media.

 ## News
+- 2023-03-11 :
+  - Added support for IPv6 in SCReAM BW test application
+  - Added counter for Not-ECT, ECT(0), ECT(1) and CE in summary printout
 - 2023-02-21 :
   - Added averaging to transmit and rtp rate logs.
 - 2023-01-24 :